Azziet/Manifesto-Reality-Check-Portal/README.md

 3. There will be an algorithm that will analyze the rating against the promise/problem if its rating crosses 75% then Portal will mark this promise/problem as Complete.

 4. On the basis of inputs/problem/promises End users can see the performance of any Ruling party in specific are or country.

+Benefits :

+People of any democratic country can analyze the performance of the ruling party and decide whether they want to Vote the same party or not.